amida-tech/amida-notification-microservice/README.md

 ## Kubernetes Deployment
 See the [paper](https://paper.dropbox.com/doc/Amida-Microservices-Kubernetes-Deployment-Xsz32zX8nwT9qctitGNVc) write-up for instructions on how to deploy with Kubernetes.
 The `kubernetes.yml` file contains the deployment definition for the project.
+-var 'aws_secret_key=myAWSSecretKey'
+-var 'build_env=development'
+-var 'logstash_host=logstash.amida.com'
+-var 'service_name=amida_messaging_microservice'
+-var 'ami_name=api-messaging-service-boilerplate'
+-var 'node_env=development'
+-var 'jwt_secret=My-JWT-Token'
+-var 'pg_host=amid-messages-packer-test.some_rand_string.us-west-2.rds.amazonaws.com'
+-var 'pg_db=amida_messages'
+-var 'pg_user=amida_messages'
+-var 'pg_passwd=amida-messages' template.json```
+2. If the validation from `1.` above succeeds, build the image by running the same command but replacing `validate` with `build`
+3. In the AWS console you can test the build before deployment.
+To do this, launch an EC2 instance with the built image and visit the health-check endpoint at <host_address>:4000/api/health-check.
+Be sure to launch the instance with security groups that allow http access on the app port (currently 4000) and access from Postgres port of the data base.
+You should see an "OK" response.
+4. Enter `aws_access_key` and `aws_secret_key` values in the vars.tf file
+5. run `terraform plan` to validate config
+6. run `terraform apply` to deploy
+7. To get SNS Alarm notifications be sure that you are subscribed to SNS topic arn:aws:sns:us-west-2:844297601570:ops_team_alerts and you have confirmed subscription

+Further details can be found in the `deploy` directory.

+## Kubernetes Deployment
+See the [paper](https://paper.dropbox.com/doc/Amida-Microservices-Kubernetes-Deployment-Xsz32zX8nwT9qctitGNVc) write-up for instructions on how to deploy with Kubernetes.
+The `kubernetes.yml` file contains the deployment definition for the project.

+# Environment Variables

+Note: Default values are in parenthesis.

+## Notification Microservice

+`NODE_ENV` (Required) [`development`]
+- When in development, set to `development`

+`NOTIFICATION_SERVICE_PORT` (Required) [`4003`] The port this server will run on.
+- When in development, by default set to `4003`, because other Amida microservices run, by default, on other `400x` ports.

+`NOTIFICATION_SERVICE_AUTOMATED_TEST_JWT` (Required by test scripts) This is the `amida-auth-microservice` JWT that is used by this repo's automated test suite when it makes requests.

+`NOTIFICATION_SERVICE_PG_HOST` (Required) [`localhost`] Hostname of machine the postgres instance is running on.
+- When using docker, set to the name of the docker container running postgres.
+Setting to `amida-notification-microservice-db` is recommended.

+`NOTIFICATION_SERVICE_PG_PORT` [`5432`] Port on the machine the postgres instance is running on.

+`NOTIFICATION_SERVICE_PG_DB` Postgres database name.
+- Setting to `amida_notification_microservice` is recommended because 3rd parties could be running Amida services using their Postgres instances--which is why the name begins with `amida_`.

+`NOTIFICATION_SERVICE_PG_USER` Postgres user that will perform operations on behalf of this microservice.
+Therefore, this user must have permissions to modify the database specified by `NOTIFICATION_SERVICE_PG_DB`.
+- Setting to `amida_notification_microservice` is recommended because 3rd parties could be running Amida services using their Postgres instances--which is why the name begins with `amida_`.

+`NOTIFICATION_SERVICE_PG_PASSWORD` Password of postgres user `NOTIFICATION_SERVICE_PG_USER`.

+`NOTIFICATION_SERVICE_PG_SSL_ENABLED` [`false`] Whether an SSL connection shall be used to connect to postgres.

+`NOTIFICATION_SERVICE_PG_CA_CERT` If SSL is enabled with `NOTIFICATION_SERVICE_PG_SSL_ENABLED` this can be set to a certificate to override the CAs that are trusted while initiating the SSL connection to postgres.
+Without this set, Mozilla's list of trusted CAs is used.
+Note that this variable should contain the certificate itself, not a filename.

+## Integration With Amida Auth Microservice

+`JWT_SECRET` Must match value of the JWT secret being used by your `amida-auth-microservice` instance.
+- See that repo for details.

+`PUSH_NOTIFICATIONS_SERVICE_USER_USERNAME` The username of the service user that authenticates against `amida-auth-microservice` and performs requests against the `amida-notification-microservice` API.
+- `.env.example` sets this to `oucuYaiN6pha3ahphiiT`, which is for development only.
+In production, set this to a different value.

+## Enabling Push Notifications ##

+### Integration With Apple Push Notifications for iOS

+Note: iOS push notifications do not and cannot work in development.

+`PUSH_NOTIFICATIONS_APN_ENABLED` (Required) [`false`] Enable Apple Push Notifications.

+**WARNING**: You can only send Apple push notifications if your host is configured with SSL termination.
+Without this Apple may permanently invalidate the key you use to send the push notification.

+`PUSH_NOTIFICATIONS_APN_ENV` [`development`] Apple Push Notification environment.
+- Valid values are `development` and `production`.
+- When using Test Flight, set to `production.`

+`PUSH_NOTIFICATIONS_APN_TEAM_ID` The ID of the Amida "team" in Apple Developer Console.
+- The value is the prefix of iOS app ID.
+- Production value stored in Amida's password vault.

+`PUSH_NOTIFICATIONS_APN_KEY_ID` Tells apple to use this key to encrypt the payload of push notifications that Apple sends to end-user devices.
+- Value stored in Amida's password vault.

+`PUSH_NOTIFICATIONS_APN_TOPIC` [`com.amida.orangeIgnite`] The Apple Developer Console name of this app.

+### Integration With Firebase Cloud Messaging for Android

+Note: Unlike iOS push notifications, Android push notifications do work in development.

+`PUSH_NOTIFICATIONS_FCM_API_URL` Url of Google Android Firebase service.

+`PUSH_NOTIFICATIONS_FCM_SERVER_KEY` Identifies to Google that a server belonging to Amida is making this push notification request.
+- Value stored in Amida's password vault.
+- Alternatively, this can be obtained from the Team's Firebase console.
+Note that the `Server key` is different from `API key`.
+The later is configured on a device for receiving notifications.